CheckoutFinland/psp-api/docs/README.md

 field | info |  description
 ----- | ---- |  -----------
-checkout-account | numeric | Checkout account ID checkout-algorithm | string | Used signature algorithm.
-The same as used by merchant when creating the payment. checkout-amount | numeric | Payment amount in currency minor unit, eg. cents checkout-stamp | string | Merchant provided stamp checkout-reference | string | Merchant provided reference checkout-transaction-id | string | Checkout provided transaction ID.<br><br>**Important:** Store the value.
-It is needed for other actions such as refund or payment information query checkout-status | string | Payment status, either `ok`, `pending`, or `fail`.
-Pending transactions should eventually be reported as successful or failed via the callbacks, or if not provided, using the redirect URLs. checkout-provider | string | The payment method provider the client used signature | string | HMAC signature calculated from other parameter
+`checkout-account` | numeric | Checkout account ID `checkout-algorithm` | string | Used signature algorithm.
+The same as used by merchant when creating the payment.
+`checkout-amount` | numeric | Payment amount in currency minor unit, eg. cents `checkout-stamp` | string | Merchant provided stamp `checkout-reference` | string | Merchant provided reference `checkout-transaction-id` | string | Checkout provided transaction ID.<br><br>**Important:** Store the value.
+It is needed for other actions such as refund or payment information query
+`checkout-status` | string | Payment status, either `ok`, `pending`, or `fail`.
+Pending transactions should eventually be reported as successful or failed via the callbacks, or if not provided, using the redirect URLs.
+`checkout-provider` | string | The payment method provider the client used.
+Current values are documented on [providers tab](/payment-method-providers#test-credentials).
+The values are subject to change without notice.
+`signature` | string | HMAC signature calculated from other parameter

 Merchant must check that signature is valid.
 Signature is calculated as described [above](#redirect-and-callback-url-signing). **Do not** implement the HMAC validation with hardcoded query string parameters since new ones may be added later.
 Instead, filter parameters by name (include all that begin with `checkout-`), then sort, and calculate the HMAC.